NicoC7/ASP.NET_Assignment1_TowelMart/TowelMart/README.md

 14:31 Yesterday I figure out how to add styling so today i will finish with that and the about us page.

 15:33 I try to add an image to the welcome page but it cant be loaded.
 So Ill ask u tomorrow, I dont understand why are you so rude with me :(

+15:44 Github was a little bug and I commited like 15 times.

+16:20 I basically done with the styling. for the styling i have chosen a neon theme that I like.
+I will figure out how to deploy it to the web with azure tomorrow.